Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation: PRDBench

-\paragraph{Step~3: Human Inspection} With the scaffold and the criteria scheme in place, the inspection process for human annotators becomes straightforward.
+\textbf{Step~3: Human Inspection.} With the scaffold and the criteria scheme in place, the inspection process for human annotators becomes straightforward.
 Annotators conduct inspection only by running the tests to verify whether the interfaces function correctly and whether the expected outputs in the criteria scheme align with the PRD requirements.
-Notably, even for tasks sourced from expertise projects or academic papers, annotators only need basic computer science knowledge to perform effective checking and annotation.
+Notably, even for tasks sourced from expertise projects or academic papers, annotators only need basic computer science knowledge to perform effective annotation.

-\paragraph{Step~4: Agent-Based Fix and Refinement} If any issues are identified during step~3, annotators shall provide targeted feedback to the code agent for refining the scaffold or criteria scheme.
+\textbf{Step~4:~Agent-Based Fix and Refinement.} If any issues are identified during step 3, annotators shall provide targeted feedback to the code agent for refining the scaffold or criteria scheme.
 The code agent then revises the relevant components, and the inspection process is repeated.
-This iterative process continues until all issues are resolved, ensuring the quality and correctness of the data.
+This iterative process continues until all issues are resolved.
+To ensure the rigorous quality and sufficient complexity of our benchmark, we establish a strict inclusion criterion: only tasks that have undergone at least 5 rounds of such iterative human-agent refinement are retained.

-\paragraph{Step~5:~Remove Scaffold} In the final stage, the scaffold is removed and only the criteria scheme, test artifacts, required data, and PRD are retained in PRDBench.
-The removal of scaffold ensures that the code agents to be evaluated generate the code from scratch, thereby we can assess the end-to-end development capacity of the agents.
+\textbf{Step~5:~Remove Scaffold.} Finally, the scaffold is removed, retaining only the PRD, criteria scheme, test artifacts, and data.
+This forces the evaluated agents to generate code from scratch, enabling a rigorous assessment of their end-to-end development capabilities.

 An overall example of a PRDBench task is illustrated in Figure~\ref{fig:demo}.
 Each PRDBench testcase consists of a PRD document and an evaluation suite, which includes a criteria scheme and test artifacts.